ariadnedx/ariadnedx/aboutus.md

 ###The Johns Hopkins Colon Cancer Center

-The Johns Hopkins Colon Cancer Center (http://www.hopkinscoloncancercenter.org) is a multidisciplinary program providing comprehensive diagnostic testing and multidisciplinary consultation services for patients diagnosed with cancer.
+The Johns Hopkins Colon Cancer Center (<a href="http://www.hopkinscoloncancercenter.org">http://www.hopkinscoloncancercenter.org</a>) is a multidisciplinary program providing comprehensive diagnostic testing and multidisciplinary consultation services for patients diagnosed with cancer.
 This center has an excellent team of physicians from the departments of oncology, surgery, medicine, and pathology, along with a team of specialized nurses, social workers, and genetic counselors, are dedicated to the management and cure of